Vyral/brendon-payne-recruiting/join-our-team.md

 <p>There are companies that talk the great talk but have never walked the walk.
 Our resources, systems, and coaching programs have resulted in multiple 100+ deals per year producers making more income than they ever imagined. <strong>At any given time, you will see that we have more agents in the top 5, top 10 or top 50 producing agents in the marketplace than anybody else.</strong></p>

 <p>We help our agents by teaching them a proven system that is predictable and duplicatable which leads to sustainability.
-We have the highest Per Person Production of any company or corporation in the marketplace…basically, our agents earn more net income.</p>
+We have the highest Per Person Production of any company or corporation in the marketplace; basically, our agents earn more net income.</p>

 <p><strong>If you join our team, you’ll get:</strong>
 <ul class="indent">